Mizette Putallaz · Catalogue 2007

 Origami Boats

-Harmony acts on every human being.
-It can produce a tactile sensation translating into a vivid impression of coolness or warmth.
-There are factories where the walls are painted in different blue shades.
+Colour acts on every human being.
+It can produce a tactile sensation — a vivid impression of coolness or warmth.
+There are factories where the walls are painted in different shades of blue.

-Harmonyists and industrial leaders have not failed to notice the sensations due to colour in interior decoration, for better output, for optimising wellbeing and work.
-Offices and factories too are undergoing a real revolution thanks to the scientific use of colour.
+Colourists and industrial leaders have noted these sensations for interior decoration, for better output, for optimising wellbeing and work.
+Offices and factories are undergoing a real revolution born of the scientific use of colour.

-The laws of colour stand outside any single domain.
-A serious study of their mechanism is an excellent means of human culture: it gathers unconscious sensations, intuitive thoughts and positive science.
+The laws of colour are an excellent means of human culture — they gather unconscious sensations, intuitive thoughts and positive science.
+Mizette Putallaz

 Original document